k-miyata/labs/filesystemaccess-filedownload/README.md

-# Multiple File Download with File System Access API
+# Multiple File Download with the File System Access API

 Download each of files and write directly to the user's local device.
 No zip compression.